ryanallen/words-of-my-perfect-teacher/README.md

 > Great King, in this [Secret Mantrayāna](#secret-mantrayāna) of mine, the [view](#view) is the most important thing.
 However, do not let your action slip in the direction of the [view](#view).
 If it does, you will fall into the evil [view](#view)s of [demon](#demon)s, prattling on about how goodness is empty, evil is empty.
 But do not let your [view](#view) slip in the direction of action, either, or you will be caught in materialism and ideology,[^129] and [liberation](#liberation) will never come...
 >
 > That is why my [view](#view) is higher than the sky, but my attention to my actions and their effects is finer than flour.[^130]

+So however fully you have realized in your view the nature of reality, you must pay minute attention to your actions and their effects.

+Somone once asked Padampa Sangye, "Once we ahve ralized emptiness, does it still harm us to commit negative acts?"

+"Once you realize emptiness," Padampa Sangye replied, "it would be absurd to do anything negative.
+When you realize emptiness, compassion arises with it simultaneously."

+If you want to practice Dharma authentically, therefore, you should give it priority to choosing what you do in accordance with the principle of cause and effect.
+View and action should be cultivated side by side.
+The sign that you ahve understood this teaching on the effects of actions is to be like Jetsun Milarepa.

+His disciples said to him one day: "Jetsun, all the deeds that we see you doing are beyond the understanding of ordinary beings.
+Precious Jetsun, were you not an incarnation of Vajradhara, or of a Buddha or Bodhisattva right from the start?"

+"If you take me for an incarnation of Vajradhara, or of a Buddha or Bodhisattva," the Jetsun replied,

 # <div align="center">CHAPTER FIVE<br><i>The benefits of <a href="#liberation">liberation</a></i></div>
 ## I. CAUSES LEADING TO [LIBERATION](#liberation)